 During 2006 and as amended in 2008, the Company established the equity incentive plan, (the "Equity Incentive Plan") and reserved 2,000,000 shares of common stock for issuance under the Equity Incentive Plan.
 The purpose of the Equity Incentive Plan is to provide officers and prospective employees of the Company with additional incentives and align the interests of its employees with those of its shareholders.
 Options granted under the Equity Incentive Plan are exercisable at a price equal to the fair market value (market closing price) of the shares on the day the option is granted.
-Restricted stock granted under the Equity Incentive Plan is granted at a price equal to the fair market.
+Restricted stock granted under the Equity Incentive Plan is granted at a price equal to the fair market value (market closing price) of the shares on the day such restricted stock is granted.